 The Bananaquit is fascinating!
 A book I found at the butterfly garden states: Until recently, the Bananaquit belonged to the monotoysic family Coerebidae.
 Its taxonomic placement is now uncertain.
 This small bird is quite active and warbler like; it is closely related to the wood-warblers.
 Bananaquits however, build globular nests - quite unlike the warblers.

 Monteverde: hummingbirds, orchids and butterflies December 27th 2018 We started our trip up in the mountains, in the cloud forest at Monteverde.
 I had heard I could see nine species of hummingbirds in the cloud forest, and that was enough for me.
 Mom has never objected to a birding trip.
 There are a couple different roads up to Monteverde, which I didn’t bother to research.
 I grew up driving old logging roads in Washington and Idaho.
 However, I will say that part ... read more

-I live in Seattle, Washington and recently have been traveling most in the Americas.
+I live in Cusco, Peru and will be posting mostly about my trips around Peru and South America.
 From August 2012 to June 2014 I lived in Dhaka, Bangladesh and blogged about living there and traveling around Southeast Asia.
-This blog also contains my stories from living in Istanbul, two years as a Peace Corps Volunteer in Morocco, and some other summer travels. ... full info
+This blog also contains my stories from living in Istanbul, two years as a Peace Corps Volunteer in Morocco, and some other travels. ... full info